shinmorino/qgate/docs/source/index.rst

    | Utilizing a big server with a huge amount of memory.
    | Focusing on performance.
 No intra-node communication.

 #.
-Works as a backend of other quantum circuit simulators.
+Designed to work as a backend of existing quantum computing SDKs.

-   | Other quantum circuit simulators can be accelerated.
+   | Quantum circuit simulations can be acclerated without changing SDKs you are using.

 Tutorials